itnow/dev_notes/Vim.rst

 ===============================================================================

 =================== ===========================================================
+:!some-command      Runs external commands and displays their output.
 Ctrl+z              Will suspend the Vim process and get back to your shell. fg                  Will resume (bring to foreground) your suspended Vim.
 :sh                 Start a subshell.